xiaoxiaoliu10/Agent-First-Organization/README.md

 * It will first generate a task plan based on the config file and you could modify it in an interactive way from the command line.
 Made the necessary changes and press `s` to save the task plan under `output-dir` folder and continue the task graph generation process.
 * Then it will generate the task graph based on the task plan and save it under `output-dir` folder as well.
-* It will also initialize the Agents listed in the config file to prepare the documents needed by each agent.
-The function `init_agent(args)` is customizable based on the agents you defined.
-Currently, it will automatically build the `RAGAgent` and the `DatabaseAgent` by using the function `build_rag()` and `build_database()` respectively.
+* It will also initialize the Workers listed in the config file to prepare the documents needed by each worker.
+The function `init_worker(args)` is customizable based on the workers you defined.
+Currently, it will automatically build the `RAGWorker` and the `DataBaseWorker` by using the function `build_rag()` and `build_database()` respectively.
 The needed documents will be saved under the `output-dir` folder.

 **2. Start Chatting**